openmod/openmod/docs/userdoc/concepts/cooldowns.md

 ```

 >[!NOTE]
-> If you're using `OpenMod.Cooldowns.Rocket`, the command id will be the name found in `Commands.config.xml` prefixed by `Rocket.`.
+> If you're configuring cooldowns for Rocket commands, the command id will be the name found in `Commands.config.xml` prefixed by `Rocket.`.
 > For the `/heal` command, the id would be `Rocket.heal`.

 The following example is a modified version of the default `openmod.roles.yaml` file to apply a cooldown of 30 seconds to the help command.